compulim/redux-websocket-bridge/README.md

 WebSocket provides a full duplex connection.
 On top of request-response model, the server can watch-and-push to the browser continuously.
 But comparing coding effort between REST and WebSocket, fetching data using REST is much simpler.

-We want to reduce the effort to write APIs exposed thru WebSocket.
+We want to reduce the effort to consume APIs exposed thru WebSocket.

 By combining WebSocket and Flux architecture (Redux), we found that the coding effort can be dramatically lowered to a level comparable to traditional REST APIs.